Documentation Decay

 TL;DR

 • Your top 20 articles by traffic are your highest-priority audit targets.
-If they are wrong, the damage scales with the traffic.
+If they are wrong, the damage scales directly with the traffic they receive.

-• A documentation system connected to the codebase flags affected articles automatically when UI elements change — closing the loop that manual audits cannot keep up with at weekly shipping cadence.
+• A documentation system connected to the product's codebase flags affected articles automatically when UI elements change.
+This is the structural fix that makes quarterly batch audits smaller over time and eventually unnecessary.

-Most help center teams learn about outdated articles the wrong way: a customer files a ticket, an agent checks the docs, and finds the article was describing an interface that changed three months ago.
-By then, dozens of customers have read that article, failed, and either opened tickets or quietly moved on.
-A help center content audit is the systematic version of catching these problems before they catch you.
+Most teams discover their help center content is outdated the same way: a customer files a ticket, an agent checks the docs, and finds an article describing an interface that changed three months ago.
+By the time that gets caught, dozens of customers have read that article, followed instructions that didn't work, and either opened tickets or quietly lost trust in self-service.
+A help center content audit is the systematic version of catching these problems before customers find them.

-This guide covers a repeatable audit process for B2B SaaS teams.
+This guide walks through a repeatable audit process for B2B SaaS support teams.
 You do not need a dedicated content team to run it.
-You need a spreadsheet, access to your help desk data, and about three to five days of focused work per quarter.
+You need access to your help desk data, a spreadsheet, and about three to five days of focused work per quarter.
+By the end, you will also understand why the goal of a well-run content audit is to make the next one smaller, and eventually unnecessary.

 What is a help center content audit?